-Malbec originates from France where it is mainly planted in the Cahor region, in the southwest of the country, where it is called Auxerrois.
-It is one of the 6 varieties allowed in the Bordeaux blend (the rest is Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot and Carmenere), but is rarely used in it.
+Malbec originates from France where it is mainly planted in the Cahors region, in the southwest of the country, where it is called Auxerrois.
+It is one of the 6 varieties allowed in the Bordeaux blend (the rest is Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot, and Carmenere), but is rarely used in it.

 It needs great sunshine and high temperature to fully ripe and is quite susceptible to weather conditions and diseases.
 In 1956, a frost destroyed 75% of the total crop in Bordeaux, so crops there have declined significantly.

 In the mid-19th century a French agronomist, Michel Pouget, at the instigation of Argentine wine producers, planted Malbec in Argentina to improve the quality of Argentinean wine.
 There, in Mendoza, with the highest altitude and the greatest sunshine, Malbec triumphed, finding its second home.
 More than 75% of the world's production is from Argentina and is considered to be a national variety of the country.

 In addition, Malbec grows in the United States (California, Washington, Oregon), Chile (Colchagua, Curico, Cachapoal), Australia (South Australia, Victoria) and South Africa, and New Zealand.